dennisblokland/ESP32_SMA-Inverter/README.md

 Many thanks for the work on these projects!

 SETUP:

-Modify SmaBTAddress[] and SmaInvPass[] array in ESP32_SMA-Inverter.ino file according your system.
+Copy Config_example.h to Config.h and modify SmaBTAddress and SmaInvPass.
-The SmaInvPass[] has always 12 character with 0x00 on the unused trailing character.
+If SMA_WEBSERVER is usend, modify WIFI ssid and password too.
-If SMA_WEBSERVER is usend, modify ssid and password too.
+The SmaInvPass has always 12 character with 0x00 on the unused trailing character.

 NOTES:

 TODO:

 KNOWN BUGS: